-A good method to use when determining if the doors are sealing properly is to coat the doorframe edge with chalk or similar marker and close the door against the frame.
+A good method to use when trying to determine if the doors are sealing properly is to coat the doorframe edge with chalk or similar marker and close the door against the frame.
 Any unmarked portion of the gasket indicates a low spot, which can be built up using the high temperature silicone sealant.
-Lubricate the door handle wear pad door hinges and door handle with grease regularly.
+Periodically lubricate the door handle wear pad door hinges and door handle with the grease.